login

 Aaron David Fairbanks

-BP881 Right pattern is "part of" left pattern (proper subset) vs. right pattern is not subset of left pattern.
+BP881 Right pattern is proper subset of left pattern vs. right pattern is not subset of left pattern.

 (edit; present; nest [left/right]; search; history)